clipmagic/ChatAI/docs/guides/anatomy-of-a-website-chatbot.md

 ## The Website (Application Layer)

-### What It Is
+### What It Is and Does

-The website application is the code and configuration that you control.
+The website application is the code and configuration that you manage.

 It sits between the user and the AI model.

----

-### What It Does

 The website is responsible for: